thuml/Sundial/README.md

 print(output.shape)
 ```

-More examples for predicting quantiles or confidence intervals are provided in this [notebook](https://github.com/thuml/Sundial/blob/main/examples/quickstart_zero_shot.ipynb).
+More examples of predicting quantiles or confidence intervals are provided in this [notebook](https://github.com/thuml/Sundial/blob/main/examples/quickstart_zero_shot.ipynb).
+Please raise your valuable suggestions [here](https://huggingface.co/thuml/sundial-base-128m/discussions/new), we 'd like to solve it ASAP 🤗.